 INTRODUCTION

 Climate is the predominant factor for doing farming and rainfall plays a momentous role in agriculture.
 The present climate change related issues like prolonged droughts, frequent floods and cyclones, aberrant rainfall, changes in diurnal variations of temperature are affecting the production, productivity and livelihoods of small and marginal farmers, agricultural labourers creating negative impact on the economy of our nation.
+(Reference??)
 With climate change issues becoming the new normal, avoidance of climate variability is not possible.
 Hence there arise a need for awareness and adoption of climate resilient farm technologies among the farming community suited to the livelihood needs of farming community.
 Keeping this in view, a study was undertaken to evaluate the awareness and adoption of climate resilient farm technologies on livestock and fisheries in Namakkal district of Tamil Nadu.

 RESEARCH METHODOLOGY

-Namakkal district in Tamil Nadu was purposively selected for this study as it is prone to frequent natural vagaries as a result of climate change related issues.
+Namakkal district in Tamil Nadu was purposively selected for this study as it was prone to frequent natural vagaries as a result of climate change.
 With the National Initiatives on Climate Resilient Agriculture (NICRA) scheme initiated through ICAR-Krishi Vigyan Kendra in Namakkal district, the introduction of smart farm practices and technological intervention is supposed to assist our farming community face climate adversities with climate resilient farm technologies in raising their farm production, productivity and safeguarding their livelihood issues of present and future.
-The study was undertaken in Erumapatty block of Namakkal district where NICRA scheme was implemented among the 24 village panchayats, Vadavathur village panchayat was selected as it was successful implementing many NICRA initiatives in different modules.
-About 120 farm respondents who were beneficiaries of NICRA was selected for this study.
+The study was undertaken in Erumaipatty block of Namakkal district where NICRA scheme was implemented.
+Among the 24 village panchayats, Vadavathur village panchayat was selected as it was successful in implementing many NICRA initiatives under different modules.
+About 120 farm respondents who were beneficiaries of NICRA were selected for this study.